-|Head of household||$18,650|
+|Head of Household||$19,400|

 3. Maximize your retirement contributions

 You can save taxes by contributing to a retirement plan.
-Most contributions to qualified retirement plans are tax-deductible and will lower your tax bill.
+Most contributions to qualified retirement plans are tax-deductible and lower your tax bill.

 - For employees – 401k, 403b, 457, and TSP.
-The maximum contribution to qualified employee retirement plans for 2020 is $19,500.
-If you are at the age of 50 or older, you can contribute an additional $6,500.
+The maximum contribution to qualified employee retirement plans for 2022 is $20,500.
+If you are 50 or older, you can contribute an additional $6,500.

 If you own SEP IRA, you can contribute up to 25% of your business wages.

-4. Convert to Roth IRA
+4. Roth conversion

 The conversion amount is taxable for income purposes.
 The good news is that even though you will pay more taxes in the current year, the conversion may save you a lot more money in the long run.

-If you believe that your taxes will go up in the future, Roth Conversion could be a very effective way to manage your future taxes.
+If you believe your taxes will go up in the future, Roth Conversion could be a very effective way to manage your future taxes.